DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/08-deep-learning/homework.md

 )
 ```

 ### Question 3

-What is the median of training accuracy for this model?
+What is the median of training accuracy for all the epochs for this model?

 - 0.40
 - 0.60
 - 0.90
+- 0.20

 ### Question 4

-What is the standard deviation of training loss for this model?
+What is the standard deviation of training loss for all the epochs for this model?

 - 0.11
 - 0.66
 - 0.99
+- 0.33

 ### Data Augmentation